oracle-livelabs/apex/scm-ai-agent/4-add-core-tools/4-add-supplier-evaluation-tools.md

 ## Task 4: Show Available Warehouses for a Supplier

 With a supplier chosen, the conversation turns to where the order should go.
-A purchase order needs a destination warehouse, but asking the user to type a warehouse ID is a poor experience and prone to error.
+A purchase order needs a destination warehouse, but requiring users to type a warehouse ID introduces unnecessary friction and error risk.
 This tool presents only the warehouses that the chosen supplier has actually delivered to before, giving the user a grounded, relevant list to choose from.
 The agent waits for the user's selection and uses the matching warehouse ID internally.
 The user never sees a number.

 **Type:** Retrieve Data | **Execution:** On Demand